Proto-Austroasiatic language: Morphology

 Roger Blench (2012) notes that Austroasiatic and Sino-Tibetan share many similarities regarding word structure, particularly nominal affixes (otherwise known as sesquisyllables or minor syllable prefixes).
-Blench (2012) does not make any definitive conclusions about how these similarities could have arisen, but suggests that this typological diffusion might have come about as a result of intensive contact in an area between northern Vietnam, Laos, and northeast Myanmar.
+Blench does not make any definitive conclusions about how these similarities could have arisen, but suggests that this typological diffusion might have come about as a result of intensive contact in an area between northern Vietnam, Laos, and northeast Myanmar.

+Sidwell & Rau (2014) notice that the Sora-style noun incorporation is also found outside of the Munda branch.
+Sidwell & Jenny & Alves (2020) further added, that the Munda noun incorporation system and referent indexation in predicates show internal head-first, verb-initial order, which can be taken as more archaic than the verb-final structures at clause/sentence level.